Motor Finance Commission

 General Information

-What is a Discretionary Commission Arrangement (DCA)?
+What’s a Discretionary Commission Arrangement (DCA)?

 This was where a finance provider allowed a broker or motor dealer to decide, within an agreed range, what interest rate would be offered to its customers.
 A payment for arranging the finance was then paid to the broker or motor dealer which was linked to the interest rate.
 The amount paid varied depending on how high or low the interest rate was.